vanessamiranda/Absenteeism-Prediction/README.md

 # Business Problem:
 While employers expect employees to miss a certain number of workdays each year, excessive absences can equate to decreased productivity and can have a major effect on company finances, morale, and other factors.
+Excessive absenteeism is defined as a person being absence from work for more than 3 hours.

 # Project Objective
 In this project is to help predict absenteeism at Company X during work time.